johnridesabike/bikewalklife/posts/2021/07/city-of-baltimore-sued-due-to-sidewalk-conditions-and-accessibility.md

 external_link: https://nextcity.org/daily/entry/in-baltimore-disability-advocates-are-suing-over-sidewalk-conditions

 ---
-Disability advocates have been pushing Baltimore officials to improve the conditions of their sidewalks.
-Since city hasn't been responsive, the people have resorted to suing.
+Disability advocates have pushed Baltimore officials to improve the conditions of their sidewalks for a while.
+Since city hasn't been responsive, the people are now suing.

 [Cinnamon Janzer at NextCity has an article about it here](https://nextcity.org/daily/entry/in-baltimore-disability-advocates-are-suing-over-sidewalk-conditions).